 Colorado TRAILS System Requirements

-The department is prohibited from releasing information about the person or the allegations against the person to a third party until all appeals are exhausted or waived.
+The bill prohibits the state department from releasing a finding of a person responsible for child abuse or neglect or the state department or a law enforcement entity from releasing information about the person or the allegations against the person to a third party until all administrative appeals are either exhausted or waived.

 (Note: This summary applies to this bill as introduced.)